(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Stroke Bank

 Strokes may not be available all the time.
 People store strokes for future use.
 Like for example a couple which has separated for employment would retain happy memoires of their union during separation.
 The same is true in children sent to boarding schools.
-Script prone people retain memories of pain, hurt, insult, injury, embarrassment, guilt or feelings of anger, sadness, anxiety, distress, hate, dislike and resentment as examples.
+Script prone people retain memories of pain, hurt, insult, injury, embarrassment, guilt or feelings of anger, sadness, anxiety, distress, hate, dislike and resentment.

 Factors affecting retention of strokes